Skip to content Skip to main navigation Report an accessibility issue

 Tickle College of Engineering LLC

-The Engage LLC will be located in Geier Hall for 2025-2026.
+While subject to change, the Engage LLC is located in Geier Hall for the 2025-2026 academic year.

 Community Requirements

-Eligible students must be admitted to the College of Engineering.
+Eligible students must be admitted to the Tickle College of Engineering.
 All Engage LLC students enroll in Engineering Fundamentals courses their first semester.

 Engineering students who are in 1794, Chancellor’s Honors, or Honors Leadership programs may choose to apply to live in the Engage or University Honors community.

 Contact